Geelong West - Hamlyn Heights

 The educational profile of Geelong West - Hamlyn Heights exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Geelong West - Hamlyn Heights is notably high, with 34.6% of residents aged 15 and above holding university qualifications, compared to 21.7% in the rest of Victoria and 27.3% in the SA3 area.
-Bachelor degrees are most prevalent at 22.5%, followed by postgraduate qualifications at 7.8% and graduate diplomas at 4.3%.
-Vocational credentials are also prominent, with 32.9% of residents aged 15 and above holding such qualifications - advanced diplomas at 11.4% and certificates at 21.5%.
-Educational participation is high, with 27.9% of residents currently enrolled in formal education.
-This includes 8.7% in primary education, 6.5% in secondary education, and 6.0% pursuing tertiary education.
+Educational attainment in Geelong West - Hamlyn Heights shows a significant advantage with 34.6% of residents aged 15 and above holding university qualifications, compared to 21.7% in the rest of Victoria and 27.3% in the SA3 area.
+Bachelor degrees are most prevalent at 22.5%, followed by postgraduate qualifications (7.8%) and graduate diplomas (4.3%).
+Vocational credentials are also prominent with 32.9% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.4%) and certificates (21.5%).
+Educational participation is high with 27.9% of residents currently enrolled in formal education, including 8.7% in primary, 6.5% in secondary, and 6.0% in tertiary education.
+Eleven schools serve a total of 4,068 students, with typical Australian school conditions (ICSEA: 1037) offering balanced educational opportunities.

 Frequently Asked Questions - Education